bartr/dotfiles/README.md

-# Sample dotfiles for GitHub Codespaces
+# My dotfiles for GitHub Codespaces

 - [GitHub Codespaces](https://github.com/features/codespaces) allows you to customize your environment after the base image is created
 - This repo is an example of common tasks that can be automated